The Application Process

 Early decision is an option ONLY for very strong applicants who want to take their best shot at their most desired school.
 The student applies to ONLY that school very early in the admission cycle, and then must wait to hear from that school before applying anywhere else.
 For these applicants, the medical school promises a decision usually in early October.
 The great benefit of this is that the application process is shortened and the applicant saves the expense and energy required for making many applications.
 The risk is that, unless you are a superb applicant, you lose the advantage of being an early applicant in other schools’ admissions cycles.

-SPECIAL PROGRAMS
+EARLY ASSURANCE AND SPECIAL PROGRAMS

 POST-BACCALAUREATE PREMEDICAL PROGRAMS

-Many applicants do not complete the required premedical courses during their undergraduate years.
-One option for those wanting to complete these required courses is to take them individually at a four-year college or university while working.
 Another option is to enroll part- or full-time in a post-baccalaureate premedical program, which is set up as a concentrated program of study.
 There are many post-baccalaureate programs around the country.
-These programs can take between one and two years, depending on what courses one still needs to take to fulfill the medical school admission requirements and whether one attends full- or part-time.
-Some programs are eligible for Federal Stafford Loans.
+These programs can take between one and two years, depending on what courses one still needs to take to fulfill the medical school admission requirements, and whether one attends full- or part-time.
+Some post-bacc programs are may be eligible for Federal Stafford Loans.

 For applicants that feel that their academic performance makes them less competitive applicants, there are also post-baccalaureate programs that are structured to help individuals enhance their academic record.
 A listing of post-baccalaureate programs can be found at AAMC Post-Baccalaureate List.